Coolest Birthday Cake Designs for Rubber Ducky Cakes

 Ducky birthday cake design by Allison H., East Amherst, NY

 I made this cake for the baby shower of a friend of mine.
 I got the idea when I saw a ducky cake pan online, but I did not want to buy the pan, so I made my own duck.

 The base is two layers from a 9×13″ pan.
 The soap is a rectangular piece of cake I cut out of the scraps I had from leveling the layers.
-All of the frosting I used is butter cream.
+Also, all of the frosting I used is butter cream.

 For the duck’s body, I cut two ovals, stacked them, and shaved them into shape using a serrated knife.
-I added a sloping triangle for the tail.
-For the head, I did the same using a smaller circle.
+Then, I added a sloping triangle for the tail.
+In order to make the head, I did the same using a smaller circle.
 After filling the layers of the body and head, I used a skewer to attach them together and assembled the body.
 I then gave the duck a base layer of frosting.

 For the beak, I cut two identical pieces from an index card (cereal box would do).
 The pieces were like isosceles triangles (the equidistant sides about twice as long as the base and curved out).
 I attached each piece separately to two connected (side by side) twist ties using a hot glue gun.